Qqqq12344/Assignment-Integrative-Programming/README.md

 When a payment is completed, Stripe sends webhook events to the application.
 These events trigger backend operations such as:

-- Updating the order status to Paid
+-Updating the order status to Paid

 -Calculating platform and payment processing fees